-Bajoran Shrine - "Using a disruptor at an adjacent site," which can destroy this site, means that a personnel is present there with a disruptor which he can legally use (see equipment).
-For example, a Klingon could destroy the site if he is carrying a Klingon Disruptor, but not a Romulan Disruptor.
+Bajoran Shrine - "Using a disruptor at an adjacent site," which can destroy this site, means that a personnel is present there with a disruptor which that personell can legally use (see equipment).
+For example, a Klingon could destroy the site if that klingon is carrying a Klingon Disruptor, but not a Romulan Disruptor.
 The disruptor does not have to be used in battle, nor does destroying the Shrine count as a battle.